Navigator

 In addition, each Local Product Council is responsible for planning and executing one large program/event each year for the broader ULI Boston District Council, consistent with the strategic goals of ULI Boston, but they may also create small programs related to their priority area.

-Basic Guidelines for a ULIB Local Product Council :
+Basic Guidelines for a ULI Boston/New England Local Product Council :

 • Must be a member of ULI to join a local product council